LINE OF RESPONSIBILITY: Responsible to the Lead Case Manager

 - Coordinates each case with the clinician, Lead Case Manager, and GDIT Case Coordinator, (and at times CFS and FFS) to review progress, concerns, and make recommendations for release.
 (E)

 - Participates in weekly staffing conference call with GDIT Case Coordinator and Contract Field Specialist (CFS) and FFS.
 (E)

-- Responds to UC emergencies within or outside work hours.
+- Responds to child emergencies within or outside work hours.
 (M)

-- Completes annual training requirement of 40 credit hours (CEUs).
+- Completes annual training of all required credit hours (CEUs).
 (E)

 - Complies with rules and regulations governing access to Protected Health Information under HIPAA.
 (E)